jitanshuraut/Assignment/DAA.md

 // improved by Vishnudev C

 ```
+## Complexity of Depth-first search algorithm
+The time complexity of the DFS algorithm is O(V+E), where V is the number of vertices and E is the number of edges in the graph.

+The space complexity of the DFS algorithm is O(V)

 ## Advantages of Depth First Search:
 Memory requirement is only linear with respect to the search graph.
 This is in contrast with breadth-first search which requires more space.
 The reason is that the algorithm only needs to store a stack of nodes on the path from the root to the current node.